gardener/gardener-extension-provider-equinix-metal/CONTRIBUTING.md

 #### Inlets Port

 `<inlets port>` is the port on which inlets is listening.
-The garden kube-apiserver uses the service `gardener-extension-provider-packet` to connect to the webhook.
+The garden kube-apiserver uses the service `gardener-extension-provider-equinix-metal` to connect to the webhook.
 The `targetPort` of that service must point either to:

 * the in-cluster pod where the extension is running
 * the in-cluster pod where inlets is listening, normally `inlets-server`

-Because the `gardener-extension-provider-packet` service is deployed and syncs every 5 minutes, changing the `targetPort` on this service to match the port on which `inlets-server` is listening will only last a few minutes.
+Because the `gardener-extension-provider-equinix-metal` service is deployed and syncs every 5 minutes, changing the `targetPort` on this service to match the port on which `inlets-server` is listening will only last a few minutes.

-Thus, you want the `inlets-server` listening port to match up to the `targetPort` of `gardener-extension-provider-packet`
+Thus, you want the `inlets-server` listening port to match up to the `targetPort` of `gardener-extension-provider-equinix-metal`

-The `gardener-extension-provider-packet` port is set in [values.yaml](./charts/gardener-extension-provider-packet/values.yaml#L45), by default 10250, and the inlets port is set as the last argument to `hook-me.sh`.
+The `gardener-extension-provider-equinix-metal` port is set in [values.yaml](./charts/gardener-extension-provider-equinix-metal/values.yaml#L45), by default 10250, and the inlets port is set as the last argument to `hook-me.sh`.

 #### Extension Service Port

-The shoot kube-apiserver will be pointed to the `gardener-extension-provider-packet` Service, which, in turn, as described above, points to the inlets pod.
+The shoot kube-apiserver will be pointed to the `gardener-extension-provider-equinix-metal` Service, which, in turn, as described above, points to the inlets pod.
 Thus, the apiserver must be told which port it already is listening on.
-In general, that is `443`, but you can check it via `kubectl -n <namespace> describe svc gardener-extension-provider-packet` in the soil cluster, for example:
+In general, that is `443`, but you can check it via `kubectl -n <namespace> describe svc gardener-extension-provider-equinix-metal` in the soil cluster, for example:

 ```
-$ kubectl -n extension-provider-packet-9r7xh describe svc gardener-extension-provider-packet
+$ kubectl -n extension-provider-equinix-metal-9r7xh describe svc gardener-extension-provider-equinix-metal
-Name:              gardener-extension-provider-packet
+Name:              gardener-extension-provider-equinix-metal
-Namespace:         extension-provider-packet-9r7xh
+Namespace:         extension-provider-equinix-metal-9r7xh
-Labels:            app=gardener-extension-provider-packet
+Labels:            app=gardener-extension-provider-equinix-metal
-                   app.kubernetes.io/instance=provider-packet
+                   app.kubernetes.io/instance=provider-equinix-metal
-                   app.kubernetes.io/name=gardener-extension-provider-packet
+                   app.kubernetes.io/name=gardener-extension-provider-equinix-metal
 Annotations:       cloud.google.com/neg: {"ingress":true}
                    resources.gardener.cloud/description:
                      DO NOT EDIT - This resource is managed by gardener-resource-manager.
                      Any modifications are discarded and the resource is returned to the original state.
-Selector:          app.kubernetes.io/instance=provider-packet,app.kubernetes.io/name=gardener-extension-provider-packet
+Selector:          app.kubernetes.io/instance=provider-equinix-metal,app.kubernetes.io/name=gardener-extension-provider-equinix-metal
 Type:              ClusterIP
 IP Families:       <none>
 IP:                10.80.2.212